 Image: Part of the graphical score for Longplayer (31 December 2012)

-Each year, as a way of celebrating the vision behind Longplayer’s long term aspirations, Artangel invites a leading cultural thinker to conduct a public conversation with someone they have never met, and to engage in a discussion inspired by the philosophical premise of a project which unfolds, in real time, over the course of a millennium.
+Each year, as a way of celebrating the vision behind Longplayer’s long term aspirations, Artangel and The Longplayer Trust invite a leading cultural thinker to conduct a public conversation with someone they have never met, and to engage in a discussion inspired by the philosophical premise of a project which unfolds, in real time, over the course of a millennium.

 The inaugural Longplayer Conversation took place in 2005 between New York artist and musician Laurie Anderson and Nobel prize-winning author Doris Lessing.
 Since then, meetings between two thinkers have continued to take place in the context of Jem Finer's one thousand year long musical composition.